Barringtonia scortechinii

-Barringtonia scortechinii grows as a tree up to 40 m tall, with a trunk diameter of up to 40 cm.
+Barringtonia scortechinii is a species of flowering plant in the family Lecythidaceae.
+It grows as a tree up to 40 m tall, with a trunk diameter of up to 40 cm.
 The bark is brown or red.
 Fruit is winged, up to 12 cm long.
 Habitat is mixed dipterocarp forest from sea-level to 1400 m altitude.
 B. scortechinii is found in Thailand, Malaysia, Brunei and Indonesia.